-- Develop and promote a culture of environmental leadership, responsibility and continual improvement across the HY business; - Audit, monitor and ensure compliance with environmental legislative and regulatory obligations and other environmental commitments; - Utilise the resources of HY to lead the way in defining and achieving best environmental practice; and - Advance and disseminate environmental knowledge and applied environmental management through training, research and engagement with the wider community.
+- Develop and promote a culture of environmental leadership, responsibility and continual improvement across the HY business; - Audit, monitor and ensure compliance with environmental legislative and regulatory obligations and other environmental commitments; - Utilise the resources of HY to lead the way in defining and achieving best environmental practice; and - Demonstrate compliance with the conditions as set out in the Development Conditions SSD-15788005. - Advance and disseminate environmental knowledge and applied environmental management through training, research and engagement with the wider community.